The Pike School Handbook

 - Once they arrive at a dance, students are required to stay in the designated area.

 - Faculty representatives will be present at the dance and will be in charge at all times.

 - Students may not leave the dance before it is over unless accompanied by a parent/guardian or other authorized person.

 - Students may not leave a dance early and then return.

 - Students are expected to be picked up promptly once the dance concludes.

 The mission of the Pike School Library is to nurture intellectual ambition in our community.
 We believe in libraries as powerful spaces for learning, reading, and community.
 We value and honor all our patrons, endeavoring to provide a high level of service to all.
 We strive to connect books with readers, and we guide students, teachers, and parents/guardians in exploring information resources effectively.

 We further these principles by:

-- Providing access to a wide variety of resources in many formats and from a range of viewpoints, to support learning and to inspire the imagination.
+- Providing access to a wide variety of resources to support learning and to inspire the imagination.